What is Yard Waste?

 - Plant slow-growing trees, shrubs and grasses.
 You will have less pruning and trimming to do, and you will generate less yard waste.

 Questions or Comments:

 If you need any additional information or have any questions or comments, please call us at 301-725-0088 or you may e-mail us at [email protected].

 Request a Yard Debris Pickup Online

-If you download the My Laurel app on your iOS or Android device, you'll get update notifications on your mobile device, and access to many more features!
+If you download the My Laurel MD app on your iOS or Android device, you'll get update notifications on your mobile device, and access to many more features!